Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-What types of transfers can you make with TD Bank?
+What types of international money transfers can you make with TD Bank?

 TD offers a variety of ways to send money, from traditional wire transfers to electronic transfers using Interac and Visa Direct.
 Many of these options can be accessed easily through TD EasyWeb online banking or the TD mobile banking app.
 And if TD’s in-house transfer services don’t meet all your needs, you can access Western Union’s services from your EasyWeb or mobile banking account.